alsalafiyyah/alsalafiyyah.github.io/_posts/graves/2020-12-23-hadith-on-prophet-placing-palm-leave-on-grave.md

 ---

-[^1]: Al-Bukhari, Sahih, Book on Wudu', no. 218; Muslim, Sahih, Book on purification, no. 292; Al-Tirmidhy, Sunan, Book on purification, no. 70; Al-Nasa'i, Sunan, Book on funerals, no. 2068; Abu Dawud, Sunan, Book on purification, no. 20; Ibn Majah, Sunan, Book on purification and its Sunan, no. 347; Ahmad, Musnad, vol. 1, p.
-225; and Al-Darimy, Sunan, Book on purification, no. 739.
+[^1]: Al-Bukhari, Sahih, Book on Wudu', no. 218; Muslim, Sahih, Book on purification, no. 292; Al-Tirmidhi, Sunan, Book on purification, no. 70; Al-Nasa'i, Sunan, Book on funerals, no. 2068; Abu Dawud, Sunan, Book on purification, no. 20; Ibn Majah, Sunan, Book on purification and its Sunan, no. 347; Ahmad, Musnad, vol. 1, p.
+225; and Al-Darimi, Sunan, Book on purification, no. 739.